Barry Allen: After death

-Marv Wolfman, scribe for the Crisis on Infinite Earths, has repeatedly stated (first hinted at in his introduction to the original Crisis collected edition hardcover), then fully explained on his website that he left a loophole in the script wherein the Barry Allen Flash could be reintroduced, without a retcon, into DC Universe continuity.
+Marv Wolfman, writer for Crisis on Infinite Earths, has repeatedly stated he left a loophole in the script allowing Barry Allen to be reintroduced, without a retcon, into DC Universe continuity.
+Wolfman first hinted at the loophole in his introduction to the original Crisis collected edition hardcover, and later then fully explained on his website.
 This loophole would allow a writer to pull Barry out of his desperate run to annihilate the anti-matter cannon.
 However, Barry would know he must someday finish his death run, and would become more determined to use his speed to help others.

 In Deadman: Dead Again, Barry is one of the heroes whose spirit Deadman helps to enter Heaven, and the Green Arrow storyline "Quiver" depicts Barry Allen in Heaven.
-His spirit seems to still be alive within the Speed Force, along with Max Mercury and other speedsters.

-In Quasar by Marvel Comics, released between December 1990 and May 1994, an amnesiac Barry Allen, misremembering his name as "Buried Alien" and the Speed Force as the "Hyperforce", and surprised to have "form" again, enters the Marvel Universe in the middle of the great race to be the "Fastest Man Alive" after the players had passed the first warp junction, where he is discovered by the Runner co-ordinating it and invited to participate in his great race.
-Beating several other speedsters (Pietro "Quicksilver" Maximoff, Wendell "Quasar" Vaughn, Robert "The Whizzer" Frank, Captain Marvel, James "Speed Demon" Sanders, Ariana "Black Racer", Martin "Super Sabre" Fletcher and Makkari) he is declared to be the "fastest man alive", a title he believes feels "right", though he never recovers his memory during his time in the universe.
-He later adopted the alias "FastForward", before he is returned to his original universe with Makkari's assistance.
+His spirit seems to still be alive within the Speed Force, along with Max Mercury and other speedsters.In Quasar by Marvel Comics, released between December 1990 and May 1994, an amnesiac Barry Allen, misremembering his name as "Buried Alien" and the Speed Force as the "Hyperforce", and surprised to have "form" again, enters the Marvel Universe in the middle of the great race to be the "Fastest Man Alive" after the players had passed the first warp junction, where he is discovered by the Runner co-ordinating it and invited to participate in his race.
+Beating several other speedsters (Quicksilver, Quasar, The Whizzer, Captain Marvel, Speed Demon, Black Racer, Super Sabre, and Makkari), he is declared to be the "fastest man alive", a title he believes feels "right", though he never recovers his memory during his time in the universe.
+He later adopts the alias "FastForward", before being returned to his original universe with Makkari's assistance.

 Legacy

-Iris is pregnant, and she has two children who have super-speed powers, the Tornado Twins, who later meet the Legion of Super-Heroes.
+Iris is pregnant and has two children who have super-speed powers, the Tornado Twins, who later meet the Legion of Super-Heroes.
 In the multiversal variant known as Earth-247, each of her children themselves have children with speed-based abilities.
 One, Jenni Ognats, grows up to become the Legionnaire XS, while the other, Bart Allen, is born with an accelerated metabolism that rapidly ages him, and is sent back to the 20th century where he is cured by Wally West.
 He remains there as the superhero Impulse under the tutelage of Max Mercury, and later becomes the second Kid Flash as a member of the Teen Titans.
-One year after the events of Infinite Crisis, Bart becomes the fourth Flash until he is abruptly killed by his clone Inertia and the Rogues.
-Wally then retook the identity of the Flash.
-Bart would later be resurrected as Kid Flash by the Legion of Super-Heroes in the 31st century to combat Superboy-Prime.
+One year after the events of Infinite Crisis, Bart becomes the fourth Flash until he is killed by his clone Inertia and the Rogues.
+Wally then retakes the identity of the Flash.
+Bart is later resurrected as Kid Flash by the Legion of Super-Heroes in the 31st century to combat Superboy-Prime.